Green Hill makes football debut

 “I was proud of how our defense was able to make stops inside our 30-yard line,” said Crouch.

-Next week the Hawks will open their new home stadium against Gallatin.
-Kickoff is set for 7p.m.
+This week, the Hawks will open their new home stadium against Gallatin.
+Kickoff is set for 7 p.m.
 Friday.

 (0) comments